 An exhibition to mark the 400th anniversary of William Shakespeare death, featuring how his plays were performed through history and how his reputation changed.
 Featuring the only surviving play-script in his hand, an authentic Shakespeare signature, the earliest printed edition of Hamlet and Shakespeare’s First Folio Tickets: Adults from £12.
 PACCAR Gallery, The British Library, 96 Euston Road, NW1 2DB.
 Nearest station: Euston, King’s Cross or St Pancras.
 For booking, visit The British Library website.

 - Now until 9 October : Clangers, Bagpuss & Co Exhibition

 Exhibition of vintage children’s TV characters including Bagpuss, The Clangers, Pogles Wood, Noggin the Nog and Ivor the Engine.
 See the original puppets, sets and filming equipment.
 Open 10am-5.45pm daily.
 Free admission.
 Museum Of Childhood, Cambridge Heath Road, Bethnal Green, E2 9PA.
 Nearest station: Bethnal Green.
 For more information, visit the Victoria & Albert museum website.

-Posted on 30 April 2016, in Art, Festivals, London and tagged Bank Holiday, london, May 2016, Things to do in London, What's On Guide.
+Posted on 30 Apr 2016, in Art, Festivals, London and tagged Bank Holiday, London, May 2016, Things to do in London, What's On Guide.
 Bookmark the permalink.
 Comments Off on Guide to what’s on in London in May 2016.